• Skip to primary navigation

 During the selection process of the right percentage value, you will likely envision a given period at which you’d like the trades would be closed on.
 For example, if it takes three days for the net interest to cover the amount paid for spreads, you may want the Netswap trade to run for one week.

-Since our service relies on the percentage movement of a pair, you should turn the given period into the movement of the pair and this is achievable through volatility.
+Since our service relies on the percentage movement of an instrument, you should turn the given period into the movement of the instrument and this is achievable through volatility.

 Volatility expresses how much an asset moves over a given period of time.